clebeson/Deep_Learning/Transfer-Learning/README.md

 ## Transfer Learning (Tensorflow +  vgg16 + CIFAR10 )

 In this tutorial you will see a complete guide of how to apply deep learning on image recognition by studying an example of how to transfer learning from the VGG16 model (trained with IMAGENET dataset) to solve the CIFAR10 problem.
-After follow the next steps, it will be easy to adapt the code in order to apply the vgg16 model for recognizing others image classification problems.
+After following the next steps, it will be easy to adapt the code in order to apply the vgg16 model for recognizing others image classification problems.

 ### Requirements: